WA Museum - Claims handling statement for Protection of Cultural Objects on Loan (PCOL)

 - a statement confirming that you are aware that the WA Museum may inform the lender of the request and supply them with information on the claim.

 How will the WA Museum consider my enquiry or claim?

-The WA Museum will give serious consideration to each enquiry and claim it receives in relation to an object borrowed from overseas, based on the nature and circumstances of each enquiry or claim.
+The Museum will give serious consideration to each enquiry and claim it receives in relation to an object borrowed from overseas, based on the nature and circumstances of each enquiry or claim.

-- In determining whether an enquiry or claim in relation to an object borrowed from overseas and subject to the Act is justified, the WA Museum may consider, among other things:
+- In determining whether an enquiry or claim in relation to an object borrowed from overseas and subject to the Act is justified, the Museum may consider, among other things: